OfficeDev/Microsoft-Teams-Samples/samples/msgext-copilot-handoff/ts/README.md

 ### Copilot handoff to bot

-This sample has a copilot handoff to enable users to transition from Copilot for Microsoft 365 to a Teams bot when needed.
-To try a copilot handoff when running the sample, follow the instructions below.
-Also, see the copilot handoff section at the end of [lab Exercise 05](./lab/Exercise%2005%20-%20Code%20tour.md) - Code tour to explore the copilot handoff code in depth.
+This sample has a copilot agent handoff to enable users to transition from Copilot for Microsoft 365 to a custom engine agent or other Teams bot when needed.
+To try a copilot agent handoff when running the sample, follow the instructions below.
+Also, see the copilot agent handoff section at the end of [lab Exercise 05](./lab/Exercise%2005%20-%20Code%20tour.md) - Code tour to explore the copilot handoff code in depth.

 - Copilot welcome screen
 ![Welcome screen for copilot](./lab/images/startScreen.png)